-Transformed by the arrival of the railroad in 1880, Albuquerque had a population of 8,000 by 1900.
+Transformed by the arrival of the railroad in 1880, Albuquerque, New Mexico had a population of 8,000 by 1900.
 The Atchison, Topeka and Santa Fe Railway located a major maintenance and administrative facility in the town.
 A new railroad station complex, including the Alvarado Hotel operated by Fred Harvey, was completed in 1902.
-Also, in 1902, the Sisters of Charity built the town’s first tuberculosis hospital in response to the influx of increasing numbers of health seekers drawn by New Mexico’s climate.
+Also in 1902, the Sisters of Charity built the town’s first tuberculosis hospital in response to the influx of increasing numbers of health seekers drawn by New Mexico’s climate.

-Photograph album with 51 photographs, some fading, of Albuquerque, New Mexico people, places and buildings taken between 1895 and 1905.
-There are images, formally staged, of families and groups picnicking or posed in front of their homes.
+Photograph album with 51 photographs, some fading, of Albuquerque people, places and buildings taken between 1895 and 1905.
+There are images--formally staged--of families and groups picnicking or posed in front of their homes.
 Places represented include North Walter Street, Copper Avenue, Bear Canon and Robinson Park.
-There are images of St. Joseph’s Sanatorium, the Metropolitan Hotel, the Railroad depot and Alvarado Hotel, an interior of the Fred Harvey Museum, Wells Fargo & Company, Elk’s Opera House, and the Commercial Club.
+There are images of St. Joseph’s Sanatorium, the Metropolitan Hotel, the railroad depot, Alvarado Hotel, an interior of the Fred Harvey Museum, Wells Fargo & Company, Elk’s Opera House, and the Commercial Club.